IRL2/nanover-docs/source/concepts/base-protocol.rst

    The protocol does not have an in-built way of handling errors during the execution of the command.
 It does not have an in-built way of handling long-running commands either.

+For an interactive Jupyter notebook tutorial that demonstrates how to set up and run commands in practice, check out our `commands_and_state` notebook (see :ref:`nanover-fundamentals`).